 Offered: As needed.

-ENGL 481 - Advanced Workshop in Creative Writing (4)

-Students produce original works of fiction, poetry, or nonfiction prose that is of publishable quality.
-Enrollment is limited to fifteen students.

-Prerequisite: Completion of at least 8 credit hours of creative writing courses at the 300-level or consent of program director.

-Offered: As needed.

 ENGL 490 - Directed Study (4)

 Students select a topic and undertake concentrated research under the supervision of a faculty member.
 Students who wish to pursue a creative writing project should submit a portfolio of work with their application.